richmahn/en_tn/jdg/front/intro.md

 #### What is the book of Judges about? ####

-The book of Judges tells of some events that occurred in Israel over a period of about 150 years.
-This was a period after the Israelites had settled in the Promised Land and leading up to the death of Samson.
+The book of Judges tells of some events that occurred after the Israelites settled in the Promised Land.
+The events in these book happened over a period of about 150 years.

-The theme of this book is how the Israelites repeatedly went against Yahweh by adopting the idolatry and immoral practices of the surrounding peoples.
-The Israelites then came under the oppression of enemy nations, in which they suffered until they called to Yahweh for help.
-Yahweh would then bring forward someone to lead the nation to victory and freedom.
-This person, called a "judge," would then lead Israel or part of Israel in time of peace until he or she died.
+This books describes how the Israelites repeatedly sinned against Yahweh.
+They worshiped false gods and did the same wicked things as the peoples who lived around them.
+Therefore, God would allow enemies to defeat and oppress the Israelites.
+Eventually, the Israelites would call to Yahweh for help.
+Yahweh would then cause someone to help the Israelites defeat their enemies.
+This person was called a "judge."
+The Israelites would live in peace until the judge died.

-After that judge's death, the same pattern of events would repeat itself.
+After that the judge died, the Israelites would start sinning again.
+So this pattern of events would repeat.

 #### How should the title of this book be translated? ####